 Summary: Frontline Gold has a triple action formula that kills fleas at all ages, including adult fleas, flea eggs, larvae, and ticks.
 Administered monthly, the topical treatment lasts for up to 30 days and should only be given to a pet 8 weeks old and onwards.

-- Latest innovation by Frontline
+- The latest innovation by Frontline

-- Triple action formula
+- Triple-action formula